CANS Advisory Group invites YOU to Cogitate on the Conceptual Design of our new, shared hilltop campus!

 Fifth Steps and Beyond

 CPS will continue to communicate with our community as maintenance continues and development begins on outside grounds.
-Renovation of the old Clifton School building will begin as soon as the property is available.
+Redesign and then renovation of the interior of the old Clifton School building will begin during the Fall of 2018.
+As of mid-August 2018, CPS was seeking out an architectural firm for the project.